-ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective (b) BENCHMARKING the building's energy efficiency, DETECTING LOSSES in efficiency of technical building systems, and INFORMING THE PERSON RESPONSIBLE for technical building management about opportunities for EE improvement Β1 Is the building's HVAC plant energy consumption data or its energy consumption data recorded at least once a day and benchmarked to defined reference objects (e.g. different HVAC plant in the same building) or reference time intervals for the same building (e.g. monthly using TBM)?
+ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective (b) g's energy efficiency, DETECTING LOSSES in efficiency cuilding management about opportunities for EE impro systems, and IN NFORMING THE PERSON B1 Is the building's HVAC plant energy consumption data or its energy consumption data recorded at least once a day and benchmarked to defined reference objects (e.g. different HVAC plant in the same building) or reference time intervals for the same building (e.g. monthly using TBM)?
 PDF report that clearly shows that data is collected regularly, including benchmarking data, for at least the last month (preceding the inspection).
 Data can be presented as a table with numeric values, if it includes the time stamp for each reading, or a in a graph.
 Example 1: A report that benchmarks HVAC plant energy consumption data against a target value(s) Example 2: PDF weather-normalised energy reports (HDD and CDD) for the last 12 months compared to the previous year or a baseline year or a target value.
-OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of an HVAC plant energy consumption report that compares current values with previous periods YES 🗆 NO Documented rationale and justification that collected data and reference data are comparable (e.g. normalisation, similarities, previous time intervals, exceptions) should be available.
-B2 Is there energy-relevant process data from HVAC sub- systems that is used to analyse deviations compared to defined benchmarks (e.g. big deviation from design coefficient of performance COP) using TBM?
-PDF report for at least the last month (preceding the inspection) containing energy performance data for relevant HVAC sub-systems: Example 1: A report that compares the actual efficiency of heating/cooling generators, e.g. "coefficient of performance", with the design COP; Example 2: A report that compares the measured supply and return water temperature difference for a heat generator with the design temperature difference; OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of benchmark report for a significant HVAC sub-system (consuming over 15% of total building energy consumption) that compares current values with defined benchmarks YES 🗆 NO
+OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of an HVAC plant energy consumption report that compares current values with previous periods YES □ NO □ Documented rationale and justification that collected data and reference data are comparable (e.g. normalisation, similarities, previous time intervals, exceptions) should be available.
+B2 Is there energy-relevant process data from HVAC subsystems that is used to analyse deviations compared to defined benchmarks (e.g. big deviation from design coefficient of performance COP) using TBM?
+PDF report for at least the last month (preceding the inspection) containing energy performance data for relevant HVAC sub-systems: Example 1: A report that compares the actual efficiency of heating/cooling generators, e.g. "coefficient of performance", with the design COP; Example 2: A report that compares the measured supply and return water temperature difference for a heat generator with the design temperature difference; OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of benchmark report for a significant HVAC sub-system (consuming over 15% of total building energy consumption) that compares current values with defined benchmarks YES □ NO □